emqx/emqx-docs/en_US/deploy/cluster/lb-nginx.md

 sudo nginx
 ```

-To reload a running NGINX and apply new configurations, it's recommended to check the configuration for errors before performing the operation:
+To reload a running NGINX and apply new configurations, it's recommended to check the configuration for errors before you perform the operation:

 ```bash
 sudo nginx -s reload